gambhir/CarND-LaneLines-P1/writeup.md

 # **Reflection**
 With the current implementation we observer jitters this could be solved with calculating weighted average of the previous frames output lines. <br />
-Hough transform generaters lots of outliers so an outlier reduction approch like RANSAC on the hough lines could be helpful. <br />
-Canny edge detection doesn't perform well on shadows and poor lane marking, alternative edge detections algorithm could be used.
+Hough transform generates outliers so an outlier reduction approch like RANSAC on the hough lines could be helpful. <br /> Canny edge detection doesn't perform well on shadows and poor lane marking, alternative edge detections algorithm could be used.